dennisXZX/web-developer-notes/Git.md

 We can use `/` to initiate a search when viewing git logs (in ternimal pager less), and use `n` to find the next match and `N` to jump to the previous one.

-`git --no-pager log --oneline` to condense the log messages into one line and output with no pager.
+`git --no-pager log --oneline --graph` to condense the log messages into one line and output with no pager.

+`git log --since="yesterday"`, `git log --since="2 weeks ago"` to see commits within a period of time.

+`git log --name-status --follow --oneline hello.html` to trace how hello.html has its name changed and moved around in the codebase.

+`git log --diff-filter=R --find-renames` to find commits where files have been renamed.

 `git log -p` to see all the detailed changes made to each commit.